PepeElToro41/ui-labs/src/contexts/README.md

 - The state needs to be persistent/saved in plugin settings.

-- The state needs to be easily editable.
-This is combined with `dispatch` predefined functions will give you a way to manipulate the state in a predictable way.
+- The state is complex to edit by hand.
+Using the `dispatch` predefined functions will give you a way to manipulate the state in a predictable way.
 Trying to modify a context state is unreliable due to the lack of these dispatchers.